Chaotic Flights of Fancy

 But if you solve the system models for best practices (the way the scientists and engineers did at Bell Telephone Laboratories), you find a computable solution.
 But the solution is generally not rule-based.
 The solutions are functional and operational, in the sense that they are constructed by solving the underlying system models.

 Rule-based systems are too weak to compute the "rocket science" needed to avoid the apocalyptic doom of rule-based cultures.
 This is a theoretical notion for which there are insufficient stories to illustrate the point.
-Umberto Eco said, "Whereof we cannot make a theory, we must tell a story instead."
+Umberto Eco said, "Whereof we cannot express a theory, we must narrate a story instead."
 And even if there is a theory, if the theory is arcane, we still need a story to convey the idea to those whose eyes glaze over when theory gets too dense.

 The first systems thinkers who gained any insight into the models of human socio-cultural mechanics, and who solved them for best practices ended up founding all the world's major religions.
 But their followers only got the recommended solution for the times, not the general model itself, nor the methods of reasoning to solve it.